kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 for now, and can be subverted using an admission control plugin, to check name lengths in future, only if needed.

+Together with the statefulset object, the user will also need to submit the request for a headless service corresponding to the statefulset.
+When this request is sent to the federation control plane, the federation service controller will create a matching headless service in each of the clusters.
 As the partitioned statefulsets get created locally into federated clusters, for the clusters getting statefulsets (those which get more than 1 replica in replica distribution), pods will be able to discover each other using the in-cluster dns identity provided by the headless in-cluster service exactly